ncats/RaMP-DB/README.md

 The purpose of RaMP is to provide a publicly available database that integrates metabolite and gene/protein biological, chemical and other from multiple sources.
-The database structure and data is available as a MySQL dump file and it can be directly downloaded from Figshare (link below in Installation Instructions) for integration into any tool.
+The database structure and data is available as a MySQL dump file and it can be directly downloaded from Figshare for integration into any tool.
+Please see the Installation Instructions for the database download link.
 Please note that this project is in continuous development and we appreciated any feedback.

 ## Contact Info: